ndornseif/LDM2-LEDDisplayBoard/README.md

 # LDM2-LED Display Board
 Adapter board to drive HDSP-C2x1 common anode seven segment displays.
-Hardware version: 1.2.2
 ## Overview
 This board can be mounted underneath a HSDP-C2x1 display to allow easy driving via MCU.
 It uses a TPIC6C595 power shift register to control the display.
-Resistor values are selected for a 10-13V LED supply.
+Resistor values are selected for a 10 - 13V LED supply.
 Depending on module color it might be necessary to increase R8 for even brightness on the decimal point.
 ## Pinout
 All logic pins require a 5V high level.
-- LED Drive: Input for 10-13V LED driving voltage.
+- LED Drive: Input for 10 - 13V LED driving voltage.
 - Digital VCC: Input for 5V logic supply voltage.
 - Data IN: Serial data input to shift register.
 - Data OUT: Serial data output from shift register.